Top 10 things to do in Boston

 New England Aquarium, Central Wharf, Boston, MA, USA

-The New England Aquarium is a top destination for anyone fascinated by marine life.
 The Giant Ocean Tank serves as the centerpiece, featuring a stunning Caribbean coral reef teeming with colorful fish, sea turtles, and even sharks.

 Visitors can also enjoy the playful antics of penguins in their dedicated exhibit, where these charming birds swim and waddle with endearing curiosity.